 The teaching of Religious Education and the integration of Catholic values are at the centre of teaching at Our Lady Help of Christians' Primary School.
 Our main goal is to ensure teachers have a thorough understanding of an authentic contemporary environment where personalised learning and high expectations engage students and promote intellectual quality.
 All class teachers effectively implement the Religious Education curriculum from Kindergarten to Year 6.
-The staff has had several Professional Learning meetings focussed on strengthening pedagogical approaches to promote student's deep learning of scripture in Religious Education.
-These have included: RENEW RE - redesigning learning programs to embed effective and engaging learning strategies; New Pedagogies for Deep Learning investigating, designing and implementing strategies to embed creative skills and processes into the RE learning sequence; and thinking routines for RE.
-By the end of 2020, students were better able to demonstrate and articulate their knowledge and understanding of scripture in class activities, work samples and assessment tasks.
+The staff have had several Professional Learning meetings focussed on strengthening pedagogical approaches to promote student's engagement and understanding of scripture in Religious Education.
+These have included: continuing to implement RENEW RE - redesigning learning programs to embed effective and engaging learning strategies; and implementing thinking routines for RE to assess student progress.
+By the end of 2021, students were better able to demonstrate and articulate their knowledge and understanding of scripture in class activities, work samples and assessment tasks.
 Catholic values are taught explicitly through the Religious Education program and are also modelled explicitly through integration across the curriculum, the prayer life of the school and in a range of social justice and outreach programs.

 Each year OLHC students participate in the Bishop's Art Prize with enthusiasm and creativity.
-We also participate annually in our Federal Member's (John Alexander OAM, MP)

-Christmas Card Competition.
-Very proudly, for the second year in a row, an OLHC senior student's design was selected as the joint winner.
+We also participate annually in our Federal Member's (John Alexander OAM, MP) Christmas Card Competition.
+Last year, for the second year in a row, an OLHC senior student's design was selected as the joint winner.

-Our Lady Help of Christians' Primary School has a strong partnership with the Epping Catholic Parish.
+Our Lady Help of Christians' Primary School has a strong partnership with the Epping-Carlingford Catholic Parish.
 The parish priest is actively involved in the faith formation of parents, staff and students.
 This partnership is fostered through classroom visits, class and school liturgies, the sacramental preparation programs, Kindergarten transition and social justice initiatives.